sandstorm12/Footefield/smpl/README.md

 ## TODO

-1. Feature: Automate point cloud registeration
+1. ~~Feature: Automate point cloud registeration~~
-1. Feature: Combine the RGBD point cloud from all cameras
+1. ~~Feature: Combine the RGBD point cloud from all cameras~~
+1. Feature: Automate or make it easier to register pointclouds
+1. Feature: Extract each person's point cloud separately
+1. Feature: Align pointclouds and 3D skeletons

 ## Known issues